• About

 Smell ya later winter – summer is around the corner.
 Days are getting a wee bit longer and that extra bit of daylight lingering in the early evening is such a treat.
 I find myself daydreaming about all the fun times that the upcoming warmer months will bring.
 And although it’s not here yet, it’s still kinda nice to enjoy a piece of summer (especially when it’s still chilly outside) and what’s more summer-y that s’mores?
 How about a gluten-free s’mores brownie?
 Here’s my step-by-step guide which involves a box of brownie mix from Pamela’s.
 It makes a pretty big batch and is perfect for sharing.

 Fun factoid: S’mores is a contraction of ‘some more’.
-Read more about it’s history here.
+Read more about its history here.

 graham cracker crust